 It only takes one cup of coffee a day to cause stained teeth.
-So how can you avoid tooth discoloration without giving up your favorite morning drink?
+So how can you avoid tooth discolouration without giving up your favourite morning drink?

 Getting Rid of Stains.